Don’t choose this visa to freelance in France!

 1 - Why the visitor Visa is the worst for freelancers

-I see many relocation companies pushing the visitor visa simply because it's “easier to get”.
+I see many relocation companies pushing the visitor visa because it's “easier to get”.
 And once you are in France, you will struggle as a visitor, to open a bank account, set up your French health cover (expect 6 to 8 months)...
 Hence the relocation company selling you more admin services!

 The visitor visa is the worst for freelancers because it doesn't allow you to create a business in France.
 You are not supposed to: